789liza/Project-Sample/README.md

 # Project-Sample
-for storing files related to project
+for storing files related to project and information